We’re here to help

 If you have a joint account with someone and you are experiencing financial difficulty, then we can assist you.
 If you ask us to, we can do so without involving the other person initially.

-Please don’t hesitate to contact us by visiting your nearest branch, or calling us on 138 001.
+Please don’t hesitate to contact us by calling us on 138 001, option 3.

-You can apply for Hardship Assistance online by clicking here:
+You can easily apply for hardship assistance online by clicking here:

-When you contact us, it is important to be open, and as honest as you can be about your financial position.
-In turn, we will be compassionate in understanding your situation and discussing any way we can help.
+When you contact us, or are thinking about contacting us, it is important for you to be open, and as realistic as you can be, about your financial position.
+In turn, we will be compassionate in trying to understand your situation and when discussing any way we can help.

 In these situations, we may be able to help you by: